POUKY/POUKY/README.md

 - 👋 Hi, I’m @POUKY
 - 👀 I’m interested in?
-Game disign, Making my own game with Godot 4.0(but for that i must wait, so in the mean time i lern to code finally!),
+Game disign, Making my own game with Godot 4,
 - 📫 How to reach me?
 Ther are many ways but YT and Twitch are the fastest way.

 <!---